amerand/PMOIRED/README.md

 ### Position:
-  - `x`, `y`: define position in the field, in mas if not give, default will be 'x':0, 'y':0
+  - `x`, `y`: define position in the field, in mas if not give, default will be `'x':0, 'y':0`. `x` is offset in RA, towards East and `y` is offset in declination, towards North.

 ### Size (will decide the model):
   - `ud`: uniform disk diameter (in mas)